unrealwork/atsd-use-cases/Chart_of_the_Day/unemployment/README.md

 ## Resources

-The **TRENDS** service relies on [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/) for data-storage and processing tasks.
-All of the data from the above article has been loaded into a publicly-accessible instance of the **TRENDS** sandbox.
+The **Trends** service relies on [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/) for data-storage and processing tasks.
+All of the data from the above article has been loaded into a publicly-accessible instance of the **Trends** sandbox.
 Open any of the above visualizations shown here to perform custom modifications based on the [Charts Documentation](https://axibase.com/products/axibase-time-series-database/visualization/widgets/) or any of the configuration settings explained in this article.

-To create your own chart using the existing data, open an empty **TRENDS** [instance](https://trends.axibase.com/).
+To create your own chart using the existing data, open an empty **Trends** [instance](https://trends.axibase.com/).

 For questions, technical support, or to suggest a dataset that you would like to see visualized, visit our repository and [raise an issue](https://github.com/axibase/atsd-use-cases/issues).